visualskyrim/visualskyrim.github.io/_posts/2017-01-26-build-kafka-with-kerberos.md

 ## Setting up servers

-Before starting to setup servers, we need to change our VMs' network adapters to **Host-Only** and reboot to get individual IP address for each VM.
+Before starting to set up servers, we need to change our VMs' network adapters to **Host-Only** and reboot to get an individual IP address for each VM.

 After that, go to each server to get their IP address by